craftcms/docs/docs/commerce/3.x/custom-order-statuses.md

 By updating `orderStatusId` and saving the order, the status change event will be triggered and a new order status history record will be created.

+### Deleting an Order Status

+An order status associated with one or more orders cannot be deleted since it would result in incomplete records.

+If you’d like to delete an order status, first select all orders having that status in the control panel and change them to a different status.
+You’ll then be able to delete the order status once it’s no longer in use.
+(Technically, an order status will only be soft-deleted so each order’s history may be preserved.)

 ## Email

 In addition to using order statuses to manage your orders, you can choose emails that will be sent when an order moves into that status.